Lewis Dunk: 2016–2017: Promotion to the Premier League

-Playing in the Premier League
+2017–2019: Preservation of Premier League status

-Dunk played the full 90 minutes, and scored an own goal, in Brighton's first ever Premier League match, a 0–2 home defeat to Manchester City.
+Dunk played the full 90 minutes, and scored an own goal, in Brighton's first Premier League match, a 2–0 home defeat to Manchester City.
 Five days later, on 17 August 2017, he signed a five-year contract extension, keeping him until 2022.
 In the absence of Bruno, Dunk took over the captaincy.
 On 24 February 2018, Dunk scored his fourth own goal of the season in a 4–1 home win over Swansea City, which brought him level with Martin Škrtel at the top of the list of most own goals in a season in the Premier League.
 He scored his first Premier League goal in a 2–1 victory over Arsenal on 4 March 2018.
-Dunk played in every match in Brighton's debut season in the Premier League, as the club finished in 15th place and amassed 40 points.
+Dunk played in every match in Brighton's debut season in the Premier League in 2017–18, as the club finished in 15th place on 40 points.
 He finished second place for the club's Player of the Year behind Pascal Groß.